Updated: Feb 9

 Four sheets of A3 red card (cut into 16 A5 pieces, then folded to make 16 A6 cards)

-Ready mixed paints in shades of red, pink and purple, plus white and gold
+Ready mixed paints in shades of red, pink and purple, plus white and gold (we used acrylics)

 A jar of water, paint palette, paper towel